pchp250g8-home-csharp-tutorials/csharp-dotnet-core-console-tui-helloworld/README.md

   1. Creates a standard terminal size window (80 columns, 25 rows).
   2. Clears the created window.
   3. Displays the first "Hello, world!!!" message in column 10 and row 10.
-  4. Displays the second inscription "PDCurses Library" in column 10 and row 11.
+  4. Displays the second inscription "С# DotNet Core Platform!!!" in column 10 and row 11.
   5. Waiting for a key to be pressed.
   6. Exits.